Bob Broadhurst: Police career

-Broadhurst has served with the Metropolitan Police Service for 32 years in uniform, primarily in South-East London.
+Broadhurst served with the Metropolitan Police Service for 30+ years, primarily in South-East London.
 He was, for four years, Sutton Borough Commander and Lambeth deputy Borough Commander for a year.
 For four years he was the Link Commander for South East London, with responsibility overall for all eight Boroughs in that area.
 In July 2006 he was appointed Commander Public Order and Pan London Operational Support.

 He has experience as a hostage negotiator, during the Stansted Airport Afghan Airlines hi-jack he was the Negotiator Team Leader.
 At the longest siege in the UK, the Hackney Siege, which ended with the death of Eli Hall, he was the Gold Commander -operational chief officer,.
 He speaks at National Siege Management courses, and has contributed to the FBI Crisis Negotiator Course at the United States FBI Academy.

-Since 1990 he has commanded public order events, including many large-scale demonstrations.
-He commands ceremonial events such as the State Opening of Parliament, and Trooping the Colour.
+Between 1990 and his retirement, he commanded public order events, including many large-scale demonstrations.
+He commanded ceremonial events such as the State Opening of Parliament, and Trooping the Colour.
 At the wedding of the Prince of Wales and the Duchess of Cornwall he was the Gold Commander.
 In 2007 he was in charge of policing for the London leg of the Tour de France and for the 2008 Summer Olympics torch relay.
 He also led operational planning for the 2012 Olympics.

 He was involved in policing the 2009 Gaza Protests in London.